 - Internet: Makes the Load Balancer IP address accessible from the public internet.
 Note: Nodes might still connect to the Load Balancer over public or Data Center Network IP addresses depending on your setup.

 - Internal: Makes the Load Balancer IP address accessible only on the Data Center Network, which means that nodes must connect over the Data Center Network.

 Your Load Balancer serves traffic for one protocol, which you can select from the dropdown of supported options.
 For the full explanation of supported Load Balancer protocols, see the SpinUp list of supported protocols

-Based on the protocol that you want to use, set the port value to the desired port number where the node receives traffic.
-In most cases, you should use the default port for the application or service you plan to use.
+Based on the protocol that you want to use, set the port value to the desired port number where the node receives traffic, or accept the default port number for your selected protocol.

 - ADD CLOUD SERVER: Use this option to select one of your servers in the same region as the load balancer.
 After the list of available Cloud Servers displays, select one or multiple nodes and click ADD when finished.
-This automatically configures the load balancer to send traffic to the node over the Data Center Network for optimal performance.
+If the node and load balancer are in the same region, this automatically configures the load balancer to send traffic to the node over the Data Center Network for optimal performance.

-- ADD EXTERNAL NODE: Select this option to add a SpinUp Cloud Server in any other region, or a server hosted elsewhere on the public internet.
-This option configures the load balancer to send traffic to the node over the public internet.
+- ADD EXTERNAL NODE: Select this option to add any other server or device hosted elsewhere on the public internet.
+This option automatically configures the load balancer to send traffic to the node over the public internet.
 Note that associated bandwidth charges might apply.

 Build your load balancer instance

 If the summary section looks good, you’re ready to click SPINUP LOAD BALANCER and complete the build for your instance.
 After the status changes from building to active, then your nodes can receive traffic.